 UPDATE: This recipe used to be my favorite pot pie recipe, but I found an even better recipe recently.
-This is hands down, the best pot pie I’ve ever had, organic vegan pot pie that even meat-eaters will love!
-You can try this newer recipe, or the older recipe below…
+This new link will lead you to, hands down, the best pot pie I’ve ever had, organic vegan pot pie that even meat-eaters will love!
+You can try this newer recipe, or you can try the older recipe below…

 I’ve been looking for a decent go-to vegetarian vegetable pot pie recipe for a really long time.
 I’ve tried maybe ten different veggie pot pie recipes, but none were great in my opinion.
 Usually, my issue is with the sauce part.
 Often, vegetable pot pie broth is either too weak and watery or the flavor is kind of blah.